microsoft/api-guidelines/azure/Guidelines.md

 <a name="http-delete-returns-204"></a>
 :white_check_mark: **DO** return a `204-No Content` without a resource/body for a DELETE operation (even if the URL identifies a resource that does not exist; do not return `404-Not Found`)

+<a name="http-post-action-returns-200"></a>
+:white_check_mark: **DO** return a `200-OK` from a POST Action.
+Include a body in the response, even if it has not properties, to allow properties to be added in the future if needed.

 <a name="http-return-403-vs-404"></a>
 :white_check_mark: **DO** return a `403-Forbidden` when the user does not have access to the resource _unless_ this would leak information about the existence of the resource that should not be revealed for security/privacy reasons, in which case the response should be `404-Not Found`.
 [Rationale: a `403-Forbidden` is easier to debug for customers, but should not be used if even admitting the existence of things could potentially leak customer secrets.]